nicolo-tellini/SGRP5/README.md

 # SGRP5
+Informative dedicated website at https://sgrp5.wordpress.com

+## About the SGRP5

 Just so you know, the first version of the pipelines is the one used in the manuscript.
 The latest version may differ in tool composition, flag changes and/or additional functions.
 I like to keep them up to date with the latest tool version and new tools.